-- Place a piece of baking paper over top and terrine dish into a large baking dish half filled with hot water and bake 180deg for about 1½hrs or until terrine is firm to touch. this will depend on the size of your terrine.
-You need to make sure it's cooked through. bring it out to cool then put in fridge overnight with a weight on top of it
+- Place a piece of baking paper over the top and pop the terrine dish into a large baking dish half-filled with hot water and bake 180 °c for about 1 1/2hrs or until the terrine is firm to touch.
+This will depend on the size of your terrine.
+You need to make sure it's cooked through by checking the centre juices with a knife, just like you would a chicken leg.
+Once it's cooked bring it out to cool then put in the fridge overnight with a weight on top, so it's pressed nicely.

 - Cut capsicums into quarters, remove any white membrane with a sharp knife and cut into fine julienne.